Competitor insight dashboard for market trends and pricing analysis

 Your competitors’ customers are your potential customers.
 Studying how they interact with their audience gives you insights into what works—and what doesn’t.

-Here’s how you can uncover engagement patterns:
+Here’s how you can uncover engagement patterns with competitor insights:

 • Reviews & Ratings: What are their biggest strengths?
 More importantly, what are customers complaining about?
 A recurring negative theme is a golden opportunity for you.